score-spec/docs/content/en/docs/reference/score-spec-reference.md

   - `path`: specifies a path for the HTTP `Get` method.
   - `port`: specifies a port for the HTTP `Get` method.

-  - `httpHeaders`: headers to set in the request.
-Allows repeated headers.
-    - `name`: custom header to set in the request.
-    - `value`: specifies a value.

 `readinessProbe`: indicates if the container is ready to respond to requests.

 - `httpGet`: performs an HTTP `Get` on a specified path and port.